 • In the past, medical expenses that exceed 10% of your adjusted gross income could be listed as an itemized tax deduction.
 Starting this year, they may still be itemized, but the expense threshold has been lowered to 7.5% of adjusted gross income.

 • Important - Starting in 2018, you may still itemize deductions for: real estate taxes, State income tax (State sales tax for states without income tax), Charity, and Medical expenses (greater than 7.5% of adjusted gross income).
-However, the total deduction allowed for all of those categories combined is $10,000.
+However, the total deduction allowed for real estate taxes and State income/sales tax combined is $10,000.
 That's the one tax change that may have the effect of reducing your itemized deductions.

 • There are still 7 levels of progressive income tax rates, but the thresholds for each have been raised a bit, and the tax rate for each level reduced a bit.
 That may help in paying a little less in total tax as well.